MaastrichtU-IDS/dsri-workshop-start-app/README.md

 >
 > * On **Windows** [checkout the installation documentation](https://maastrichtu-ids.github.io/dsri-documentation/docs/openshift-install#on-windows).

-📖 See the complete documentation to upload data at [https://maastrichtu-ids.github.io/dsri-documentation/docs/openshift-load-data](https://maastrichtu-ids.github.io/dsri-documentation/docs/openshift-load-data)
+📖 See the complete documentation to upload large data file at [https://maastrichtu-ids.github.io/dsri-documentation/docs/openshift-load-data](https://maastrichtu-ids.github.io/dsri-documentation/docs/openshift-load-data)

 > 💡 You will have a better connection when directly connected to the UMnet network (or eduroam at UM) to upload large data file.
 Even better if you can use ethernet wires.